A list of characters who appear in SilverHawks.

 - Character Outlives Actor: Upon Adolph Caesar's death, Hotwing is just given another actor to voice him.

-- Maybe Magic, Maybe Mundane: It's not always clear if Hotwing really has mystical powers or is just a very skilled illusionist.
+- Maybe Magic, Maybe Mundane: It's not always clear if Hotwing really has mystical (or telekinetic) powers or is just a very skilled illusionist.

 - The Other Darrin: Adolph Caesar died during production, so Doug Preis was brought in to voice Hotwing's later appearances.